ASIC released a report on interest-only home loans.

 That you understand your customer’s requirements and objectives.

-Why an interest-only home loan meets those requirements, and
+Why an interest-only home loan meets those requirements.
+Also,

 So, what are the pros & cons of an interest-only home loan?
 What do you actually need to tell your clients to make them understand?